-In addition to the required training for our personnel on Meta's Code of Conduct, training regarding the standards set forth in the RBA Code of Conduct is provided to certain key personnel in Meta's sourcing and procurement, supply chain operations, legal, and compliance teams.
-Additional training is provided to relevant staff to build capacity in reporting on and addressing nonconformances to the RBA Code of Conduct.
-We share and track participation in RSC virtual courses, as a part of Meta's learning management system, focused on modern slavery and human trafficking risks for Meta employees.
-We offered an employee training course on increasing awareness related to gender vulnerabilities in the supply chain.
-By understanding inequities in how men and women access resources, face safety risks, and experience freedom of movement in some of the supply chain scenarios, the course helps employees understand how Meta addresses human rights risks while also enhancing supplier performance and business outcomes.
+In addition to the required training for our personnel on Meta's Code of Conduct, recommended training regarding the standards set forth in the RBA Code of Conduct is provided to certain key personnel in Meta's sourcing and procurement, supply chain operations, legal, and compliance teams.
+Additional targeted training is provided to relevant staff to build capacity in reporting on and addressing nonconformances to the RBA Code of Conduct.
+We share and track participation in RSC virtual courses, as a part of Meta's learning management system, focused on modern slavery and human trafficking risks awareness for Meta employees.

 We continue to request or encourage (as the case may be) supplier participation at forced labor training and outreach events targeted to human resources professionals, recruiters, labor agents, and corporate social responsibility professionals in the supply chain.
 We also partner closely with priority suppliers to provide a deeper understanding of the RBA Code of Conduct.
-For example, in 2023 we leveraged the Responsible Factory Initiative ("RFI") to support selected suppliers with training and capacity building activities to build improvements to health and safety protocols, labor conditions, and environmental practices.
+For example, in 2024 we continued our work with the Responsible Factory Initiative ("RFI") to provide support to selected suppliers with training and capacity building activities to build improvements to health and safety protocols, labor conditions, and environmental practices.
 Through this initiative, participating suppliers received on-site assessments and ongoing consulting support from industry experts to improve their alignment with the RBA Code of Conduct, enhance their management systems, and continue to advance overall social and environmental performance.
 Following these engagements, we track supplier progress as part of Meta's focus on supplier development and continuous improvement.